 Under the Weather From the planet Zula, comes the Zula Patrol.
-When their weather-collecting pet, Gorga, runs away, the Zula Patrol chases him all the way to our solar system.
+When their weather-collecting pet, Gorga, runs away, the Zula Patrol chases him all the way through our solar system.
 Here they learn about the weather on Earth and other planets while trying to save Gorga from the villainous Dark Truder.

 For Grades 2 through 12:

 Expedition Reef is a compelling and important story about the role of coral reefs in Earth’s biosphere.
-You will discover how corals grow, feed, reproduce, and support over 25% of all marine life on Earth.
+You will discover how corals grow, feed, reproduce and support over 25% of all marine life on Earth.
 Students on school visits will gain an appreciation of the splendor of the reefs!

 The Great Planet Adventures

 Be a super star on the solar system’s low gravity worlds: zip lining on the scorched Mercury, snowmobiling on Pluto, bungee jumping from an asteroid and diving from the tallest cliff or rappelling into deepest canyon in the solar system.
 Ten thrills and ten destinations visiting all the planets!
-Best for all grades.

 We Choose Space